Chilledheart/yass/README.md

 - Easier to maintain and adopt new features.
 - Safe memory layout.

-More Information refers to [wiki](https://github.com/Chilledheart/yass/wiki)
+More Information refers to [wiki](https://github.com/Chilledheart/yass/wiki) and [NaïveProxy][naiveproxy]-compatible protocol support.

 ## Usages